Do you remember the last time you tried to request an interpreter from a referral agency and didn’t have a good experience?

 Before I get into the details of the request process, there are some things you need to keep in mind prior to requesting an interpreter.
-The more educated you are about requesting interpreters, the better things will be for your organization and clients.
+The more educated you are about requesting interpreters, the better things will be for your organization and consumers.

 Before You Request an Interpreter